bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 ```

-The command to run the pipeline is then
+The command to run the pipeline is taking from the [Dockstore](https://dockstore.org/containers/quay.io/wtsicgp/dockstore-cgpwgs) page for the tool.

 ```
 mkdir -p tmp